anet-be/lua-yottadb/README.md

 ## Requirements

 * Lua 5.2 or greater.
 These bindings were built and tested with Lua 5.3.
-The *Makefile* assumes you have your Lua headers installed at */usr/include/lua5.3*.
-If your Lua headers are elsewhere, you can either modify *Makefile* or pass `CFLAGS=-I/path/to/your/lua` to `make`.
+The Makefile will use your system's lua version by default.
+To override this, run `make lua=/path/to/lua`.
 * YottaDB 1.34 or later.

+The *Makefile* looks for Lua header files either in your compiler's default include path such as /usr/local/include (the lua install default) and also in */usr/include/luaX.Y*.
+Where *X.Y* is the lua version installed on your system.
+If your Lua headers are elsewhere, run `make lua_include=/path/to/your/lua/headers`.

 ## Sample Usage